-Taquitos are a traditional Mexican street food that basically a meat roll up – beef, chicken, or pork, spices, salsa, and cheese rolled up tightly into a corn tortilla.
-For this recipe, I used my favorite whole food meat substitute, that one you might remember from the other day.
+Taquitos are a traditional Mexican street food that is kind of like a meat roll-up.
+Traditionally made with beef, chicken, or pork, spices, salsa, and cheese, these fillings are rolled up tightly into a corn tortilla and fried.
+For these vegan taquitos, I used one of my favorite whole food meat substitute.

 Yep, you guessed it.
 Jackfruit.

 - Oil – I suggest olive oil but any neutral-flavored oil will do.

 - Jackfruit – One of my favorite whole food meat replacements, the stringy texture is similar to that of chicken or pulled pork.
 Read more about jackfruit below.

 - Spices – Chili powder, cumin, paprika, cayenne, and salt